 The cabin of the XT5 is this SUV’s strongpoint.
 Climb inside and you and your passengers will be pleasantly isolated from the outside world.
 The interior is quiet and comfortable with leatherette or leather everywhere you look, though there are some hard plastic finishing materials below knee level.
 Front seats have generous adjustability including thigh support.
 The rear seats slide and recline, an option unavailable on the larger Escalade.
 Passenger headroom and legroom are great but cargo capacity is on the low end of the segment at 63 cubic feet with rear seats down and 30 cubic feet with them up.
 The CUE (Cadillac User Experience) infotainment system is beautifully designed, yet fussy to use.
 This version is a bit more responsive than the one found in the Escalade, but still difficult to use.
 The lack of a volume knob will frustrate most drivers, as the swipe to adjust volume function is laborious to use while driving.
 On the upside, standard Apple Carplay and Android Auto along with 4G LTE connectivity will delight most drivers enough to overlook the system’s shortcomings.
 We give Cadillac bonus points for that, as these can be expensive options or completely unavailable in some competitors.
 It’s not the best interior in the segment, we’d have to give that to the Mercedes GLC or Audi Q5, but it’s quite close

 JD Power gives the XT5 a 3.5 out of 5 rating, suggesting an above average reliability rating.
 Consumer Reports offers a 3 out of 5 reliability rating, revealing an average predicted reliability rating.
-There is an NHTSA recall that affects 1,844 units.
+There is a NHTSA recall that affects 1,844 units.
 There may be a brake fluid leak that reduces brake performance.
 GM dealers will replace the brakes, if necessary free of charge.
-The NHTSA issues a staggering 72 technical service bulletins for the XT5, indicating several known problems.
+The Cadillac has filed a staggering 72 technical service bulletins for the XT5, indicating several known problems.
 As a result, we can’t recommend the XT5 as a reliable luxury crossover SUV.

 The Insurance Institute for Highway Safety rates the XT5 as a top safety pick, granting top marks in every category of crash testing.
 The National Highway Traffic Safety Administration bestows a 5-star overall rating, with 4-star frontal crash and rollover ratings.
 The XT5 is equipped with ample standard safety features like curtain airbags, rear body airbags, driver knee airbag, and Onstar automatic crash notification that will automatically call emergency services in the unfortunate event of a collision.
 Higher trim levels add an abundance of driver assistance features that will mitigate the risk of collision including lane departure warning, park distance sensors, forward collision warning, and a vibrating driver seat that warns the driver of potential dangers.
 We think these are all great features that should be standard in a vehicle of this price.
 The XT5 is as safe as other vehicles in its class.